 Digitisation can increase agricultural productivity and the profitability of farms.
 The use of information technology makes it possible to better anticipate risks and sudden changes in agriculture and in food production in a broader sense.
 Ideally, this will lead to higher productivity and a lower environmental impact.

-What are we doing?
+What did we do?

-Who is involved?
+Who was involved?

 The participants in the pilot included farms in the Salo area and the Peimari Group for Further Education and Training/Livia College, Datasense Oy, Soficta Oy and Toivon Tila.